Student Handbook Directory

 - In addition, this law provides local judges with considerable discretion to provide appropriate penalties in individual cases which may include increased fines and/or suspension of a student’s driving license, as examples.

 The goal is to improve school attendance for all our students and deter truancy through a comprehensive approach.
-If you have questions or concerns about your child’s attendance, please contact your child’s building principal or our social worker:
+If you have questions or concerns about your child’s attendance, please contact your child’s building principal or our social workers:

 |Enfield||Erdenheim||Middle School||High School|